Chase Sexton

 Chase Sexton (born September 23, 1999) is an American professional Supercross and Motocross racer competing in the AMA Supercross and Motocross championships; a 450cc AMA Supercross & 450cc AMA Motocross Champion& a two-time 250cc East AMA Supercross Champion.
 He was a member of the winning USA team at the 2022 Motocross Des Nations.

 Sexton was a well-known rookie, earning the 2016 AMA Nicky Hayden Amateur Horizon Award, and was the 2018 Monster Energy AMA Supercross Rookie of the year.

 Motocross career

 2019/20

 Sexton won back-to-back AMA Supercross 250cc East Championships for Geico Honda in 2019 and 2020.

 2021

-2021 was Chase's full debut season in the 450cc class as he competed in 450cc motocross in 2020.
+2021 was Sexton’s full debut season in the 450cc class as he competed in 450cc motocross in 2020.

 In supercross he suffered an injury at round 2 which put him out until the 9th round where he finished 8th.

 In the final 5 rounds of the season, he managed 3 podiums, and his highest finish was 2nd place.
 He placed 12th overall for the season.

-In motocross, chase won 1 overall at Washougal but missed the last 2 rounds which placed him 5th in the final standings.
+In motocross, Sexton won 1 round at Washougal, but missed the last 2 rounds which placed him 5th in the final standings.